dbos-inc/dbos-demo-apps/typescript/widget-store/README.md

-# Welcome to DBOS!

-This is an example app built with DBOS and Fastify.
+# Fault-Tolerant Checkout

+In this example, we use DBOS and Fastify to build an online storefront that's resilient to any failure.

 ### Developing Locally

+First, set the `DBOS_DATABASE_URL` environment variable to a connection string to your Postgres database.

-First, install dependencies, build your app, and set up its database tables:
+Then, install dependencies, build your app, and set up its database tables:

 ```shell
 npm install